AlanElPlatano/Orpheus/README.md

 #### Pause and Resume During Training

-If you need to briefly pause training (for example, to free up GPU for another task), use the **⏸️ Pause** button.
+If you need to briefly pause training (for example, to free up the GPU for another task), use the **⏸️ Pause** button.
 This will temporarily halt training while keeping everything in memory.
 Click **▶️ Resume** to continue from where you left off.

 **Important:** The Pause/Resume feature only works within the current session.
 If you click **🛑 Stop** or close the GUI, you'll need to resume from a checkpoint using the command line: